Bergen County Domestic Violence Attorneys

 - Temporary possession of personal property such as a car, checkbook, ID, keys, etc.

 - Emergency financial support from the abuser including support for your children

 You can file a petition in the county you live in, where the defendant lives, or where the alleged abuse occurred.

 Protect Yourself and Your Future in New Jersey

 Our Bergen County family law attorneys are seasoned in handling family law matters and related legal issues.
 When you need advice as to what your next legal step should be if you have experienced abuse, or if you have been falsely accused of domestic violence and a restraining order has been filed against you, we can fight to exonerate you.

-Whatever your needs regarding restraining orders in Bergen County, call Sherwood & Johnson, LLC.
+Whatever your needs regarding restraining orders in Bergen County, call Sherwood, Johnson & Poles.
 Request a free case evaluation today -- evening appointments available.